usc-mrel/lowfield_maxgirf/README.md

 # lowfield_maxgirf

-This repository contains code and datasets for
+This repository contains the code and datasets for

-"MaxGIRF: Image Reconstruction Incorporating Concomitant Field and Gradient Impulse Response Function Effects".
+**"MaxGIRF: Image Reconstruction Incorporating Concomitant Field and Gradient Impulse Response Function Effects"**, by Nam G. Lee, Rajiv Ramasawmy, Yongwan Lim, Adrienne E. Campbell-Washburn, and Krishna S. Nayak.

 This code is distributed under the BSD license.